List of Shinzo characters: Sago

 Sago (サーゴ, Sāgo) is a water-elemental human Enterran.
 Hyper Sago is something described as a water devil which he can transform into by quoting "Hydro Power."
 Hyper Sago gained bat-like wings from the boost he received from King Nipper giving him bat-like wings.
 He can create Aqua Dragons out of water as one of this attacks.
 Sago is the only one who can use his element outside of his Hyper Form as seen when he used a water attack on some of King Nipper's robot guards.

 Sāgo is a loose nod to Sha Wujing from the Chinese classic novel Journey to the West.

 Kutal

 Kutal (クータル, Kūtaru) is an Earth-elemental humanoid cat Enterran.
 Hyper Kutal is a liger with seismic-themed attacks which he can transform into by quoting "Eye of the Lion."
 Kutal is a cook and a traveler, even though he usually sends the group in the wrong direction to Shinzo.
 He is also a heavy eater.
 Kutal later received a power boost from King Nipper, giving him fairy-like wings.

-Kūtaru is a loose nod to Zhu Bajie, from the Chinese classic novel Journey to the West.
+Kutal is a loose nod to Zhu Bajie, from the Chinese classic novel Journey to the West.